wicker/Werewolf-Films/README.md

 My Python script loads these in from the JSON, decodes them, and creates a list of objects instantiated from the class Movie().

-2. Getting the Posters

-I ended up saving them locally, since otherwise I'm hitting the OMDB's poster calls, which I think are coming right from IMDB.
+I ended up saving the posters locally, since I'd like the  think are coming right from IMDB.
 Not sure on the legality, but at the moment I expect it's under fair use since it's a recommendation site.
 Things to think about...

-I created a directory called `posters` in the `img` folder in `dist`.
+I created a directory called `posters` in the `img` folder in `dist` so they're all now local.
+This may or may not be the right answer.

+## 8. Style the Page using Skeleton CSS

+I ended up with an unhelpful number of movies at thirteen... not divisible by two, three, or four.
+I ideally want some sort of grid with cards showing the movie poster and the relevant movie information.

+I styled things to have a grid of three rows by four cards.
+I removed one of the movies from the list, so it would be even.

+I created strings for the static html above and below the movie listings, then iterated through using a count variable to determine when to start and end rows and columns.

 ## Thoughts